xmuhuanglab/eNet2.0/Tutorial.md

   --nCores NCORES       The number of cores.
   --task TASK           The task number.
   --dir DIR             Initial working path.
-  --gdir GDIR           The path to store the genome file.
+  --gdir GDIR           The path storing the genome files.
-  --inputdir INPUTDIR   The path to store the genome file.
+  --inputdir INPUTDIR   The path storing the input files.
 ```

 #### Check output